IoTOpen/edge-app-dewpoint-frostprecipitation-calculator/README.md

 # edge-app-dewpoint-frostprecipitation-calculator
 edge app to calculate dewpoint and frost precipitation.
-Users choose for what devices calculations should be made and what functions to include. <strong>If not necessary input data is included the calculation wont work.</strong>
+Users choose for what devices calculations should be made and what functions to be used for calculations. <strong>If not necessary input data is included the calculation wont work.</strong> The edge-app will filter out functions it doesn't think are needed.
+If this app is used with another sensors then Decentlab or Elsys this might need to be updated.

 #### Necessary Input sensor data:
 air_temperature (or similar) = <em>temperature in the air</em>\
 air_humidity (or similar) = <em>humidity in the air</em>\
-surface_temperature (or similar) = <em>temperature of the surface we want to check for frost. </em>\
+surface_temperature (or similar) = <em>temperature of the surface we want to check for frost. </em>

 ### Dewpoint